 Workday’s integration cloud system not only brings important data together in one place and automates it with Workday functionality, but it also helps optimize the full employee experience by providing a more accurate, honest, and reliable feedback loop between employees, managers, and executives.

 If working with the Workday Integration Cloud and its toolkits sounds complicated to you, no need to worry!

-Surety Systems has a team of senior level Workday consultants that have combined experience in all modules of Workday, and they’re here to help you find your way through all of Workday’s packaged integrations.
+Surety Systems has a team of senior-level Workday consultants who have combined experience in all modules of Workday, and they’re here to help you find your way through all of Workday’s packaged integrations.

-We’ve even included a sample profile of one of our Workday Integration Tools consultants to help you know what to expect when partnering with us…
+We’ve even included a sample profile of one of our Workday professionals to help you know what to expect when partnering with us…

 Senior Surety Workday Integration Tools Consultant